 And it turns out you can’t buy a good webcam.
 They are all shit — even if you pay $200+.
 If you want good picture quality the only way right now is to buy a photo camera with an HDMI capture card.
 All major brands have released drivers to connect cameras via USB, but those drivers are unanimously bad: USB2 can support compressed 1080p60, but those drivers only support 576p30.
 What is this madness I don’t know, so you have to use an HDMI capture card.

 The capture card could either be some cheap thingie for $15 from Aliexpress, or an Elgato Camlink 4K for $130 (or other proper brand-name stuff for even more money).
-I settled on a cheap crap and it works fine for now: it doesn’t support 4K, and 1080p is also questionable, but the resulting video quality is miles ahead of webcams and phones.
+Initially I settled on a cheap crap and it works fine for now: it doesn’t support 4K, and 1080p is also questionable, but the resulting video quality is miles ahead of webcams and phones.
 After some time I realized that it oversaturates image a lot, so I have to turn down colors in camera and end up with almost a grey-scale picture - and bought Camlink 4K, and result is just great.

 For a camera you have two non-negotiable properties:

 - It should be able to work on AC power.
 Working on batteries and a charger is insanity when it’s a non-mobile working place.

 - It should output the so-called “clean HDMI”.
 This means that HDMI output should contain whatever the camera sees but without all the technical information, which is present on a camera screen — like a shutter speed or a battery level.

 The second one just out-ruled my otherwise excellent Fuji X-T1, because it outputs only recorded footage at the HDMI port.
 It was painful to realize, but I went to a local classified site and bought a used Sony a5100 for $250.